Abortions can be carried out by surgeries and clinics that provide abortion services.

 Your GP or doctor might not provide abortion services.

-They don't have to provide an abortion service if they don't want to.
+They do not have to provide an abortion service if they do not want to.

 If your GP or doctor will not carry out an abortion, they should always refer you to someone who does provide the service.